 A draft Site-Specific Development Control Plan (SSDCP) was developed to complement the Planning Proposals, to provide specific design guidance to any future development in relation to building design, building layouts, building setbacks, relationship with nearby heritage items, waste management, parking and traffic management, landscaping and urban ecology.

 Council sought feedback on the draft SSDCP from 20 May – 4 July 2021 and 10 November 2021 – 19 January 2022, alongside the Planning Proposals.
-Council officers are currently working on a revised SSDCP to respond to some of the issues raised by both the community during public exhibition and resolutions of Council in August 2021 and April 2022.
-It is anticipated that a revised SSDCP will be reported to Council for adoption in early 2023.
+Council subsequently revised the SSDCP to respond to some of the issues raised by both the community during public exhibition and resolutions of Council in August 2021 and April 2022.
+The revised SSDCP was adopted at the 1 August Strategic Planning and Development Committee Meeting.
+The adopted SSDCP forms part of the Waverley Development Control Plan 2022 (Amendment 1) in Chapter E (E7 Edina Estate).
+You can view and download Chapter E on Council's website.